bcarun/madrascoder/tutorials/001-pragmatic-cucumber/01-getting-started.md

 **Note:** Package structure of step definition Java classes under `src/test/java` should match with the directory structure of feature files in `src/test/resources` as Cucumber looks for feature files there.

 Feature file is created using something called Gherkin.
-This is one of the way to represent the requirement or executable specifications of the software.
+This is one of the ways to represent the requirement or executable specifications of the software.
 A file that contains a feature of the software product is called a feature file.
-Important keywords here are `Feature`, `Scenario`, `Given`, `And`, `When`, `Then`.
+Important keywords here are `Feature`, `Scenario`, `Given`, `And`, `When`, `Then`, `Scenario Outline`, `Examples`.

-**Feature:** Every feature file contains a feature.
-A feature may contain one or more Scenario's.
+**Feature:** Every feature file contains a feature of the software product.
+A feature may contain one or more Scenarios.

-**Scenario:** It is nothing but a representation of test case or behavior of the software.
+**Scenario:** It is nothing but a representation of test case or behavior of the software using Given, When, Then Gherkin words.

 **Given, When, And, Then:** These are the steps in the test case or scenario.
-Each Given/When/And/Then step will have a corresponding Java method in a class called `*StepDefinition.java`.
+Each Given/When/And/Then step will have a corresponding Java method in a class called `*StepDefinitions.java`.
 Name of the class can be anything but the methods should be annotated with `@Given` or `@And` or `@When` or `@Then`.
-When a feature file scenario is executed, cucumber matches the text after Given, And, When, Then with the value of the `@Given/@When/@Then` annotations.
-If the pattern matches, corresponding method is executed.
+When a feature file or scenario is run, Cucumber finds the matching step definition method for each step and executes the same.
+StepDefinition methods are annotated with `@Given/@When/@Then` annotations.
+In a nutshell, if the pattern of the step matches with the value of the `@Given/@When/@Then` annotation, corresponding method is executed.
 Hence, there can be only one matching method per step in feature file.

 > By now, your mind may be thinking that creating one method per step may need a lot of code and it sounds crazy.
-But, don't worry there are smart ways to create one method and reuse for multiple steps using something called expressions.
-We will learn all those in the following chapters.
+But, don't worry there are smart ways to create one step definition method and reuse it for multiple steps using something called Cucumber Expressions.
+We will learn all those in the coming chapters.

 <hr>